More

 Raspberries- Fruits in the berry family

-The raspberry is the edible fruit of a multitude of plant species in the genus Rubus of the rose family, most of which are in the subgenus Idaeobatus.
+The raspberry is the edible fruit of many plant species in the genus Rubus of the rose family, most of which are in the subgenus Idaeobatus.

-Raspberries are a popular berry that has a deep red color and a sweet, juicy flavor.
+Raspberries are a popular berry with a deep red color and a sweet, juicy flavor.
 Vitamins, minerals, and antioxidants are abundant in them.

 Raspberries come in a variety of colors, from the traditional red and black to purple, yellow, and golden.
-Each berry color offers a different mix of vitamins, minerals, and antioxidants.
+Each berry color offers different vitamins, minerals, and antioxidants.
 They are often used in desserts and are a very good source of fiber.

 One cup (123 grams) of red raspberries contains: